 This article contains affiliate links.

-You might ask what the game Red Light, Green Light has to do with Black History Month, but it all makes complete sense when you meet Garrett Morgan!
+Let’s play red light – green light!
+You might ask what the game Red Light, Green Light has to do with Black History Month, but it all makes complete sense when you meet Garrett Morgan.
 Garrett Morgan was an African-American inventor who patented the 3-position traffic signal.

+Let’s play telephone!
 What does a game of telephone have to do with Black History Month…you are catching on, right?!
 Meet Granville T. Woods.
 Granville Tailer Woods was the first African American mechanical and electrical engineer after the Civil War.
-He held over 60 patents in the US many in the area of the telephone.
+Many called him “black Edison” because he held over 60 patents in the US many in the area of the telephone, telegraph and railroad.
 He was best known for a system created for the railroad to alert the engineer as to how close his train was to others.

 Let’s meet Elijah McCoy!
 Elijah McCoy was born in Canada and was known for his 57 US patents which were concentrated on making the steam engine work better.
 He invented a lubrication system that allowed oil to be distributed evenly around the engine’s moving parts which decreased friction and allowed the engines to run longer, last longer and not overheat.
 Oh, and he is the one responsible for the common phrase, “The real McCoy”!

-Read more about Elijah McCoy in the book, All Aboard!: Elijah McCoy’s Steam Engine which is labeled with a reading age of 5-8.
+- Read more: Read more about Elijah McCoy in the book, All Aboard!: Elijah McCoy’s Steam Engine which is recommended for ages 5-8 years old.
 Or read the book, The Real McCoy, the Life of an African-American Inventor which has a reading level of 4-8 years with a Preschool – third grade learning level.
 Older kids may enjoy the biography, Elijah McCoy.

-Black History Month Activities for Older Kids – Elementary School & Grade School
+Black History Activities for Older Kids – Elementary & Grade School

 Next let’s meet Percy Lavon Julian.
 He was an American research chemist that figured out how to synthesize important medicine ingredients from plants.
 His work completely changed pharmaceuticals and how doctors are able to treat patients.

-Read more about Percy Julian in the book, Great Black Heroes: Five Brilliant Scientists which is a level 4 Scholastic reader labeled with a reading age of 4-8 years.
-Older kids may enjoy another book that features Percy Julian’s story, Black Stars: African American Inventors which is labeled with a reading age above the age of 10 year old.
+- Read more: Read more about Percy Julian in the book, Great Black Heroes: Five Brilliant Scientists which is a level 4 Scholastic reader labeled with a reading age of 4-8 years.
+Older kids may enjoy another book that features Percy Julian’s story, Black Stars: African American Inventors which has a recommended reading age above the age of 10 year old.

 Then let’s meet Patricia Bath!
 Dr. Patricia Bath was the first African American to complete a residency in ophthalmology and the first African American female doctor to receive a medical patent!
 She invented a medical device that helped in the treatment of cataracts.

-We love this list of 15 Children’s Books. via Family Education in addition to the books that we have featured in this article.
+- We love this list of 15 Children’s Books via Family Education

-We have a list of best books to teach about diversity here at Kids Activities Blog.
+- Check out our list of best books to teach about diversity

 The Coretta Scott King awards are given to African American authors and illustrators for “outstandingly inspirational and educational contribution.
 The books promote understanding and appreciation of the culture of all peoples and their contribution to the realization of the American dream.”